seatshare/cicd-canary/README.md

 This CI/CD Workflow is designed as a generic packaging and deployment pipeline.
 The aim here is to create a pipeline flexible enough to be able to push code of any type through, and prepare it for rapid deployment and management via StackStorm.

-This workflow subscribes to the 'Convention over C
+This workflow subscribes to the 'Convention over Configuration' view of the world.
+Any project should be able to be used by this pipeline, assuming it follows these conventions:

   * CI Portion
     * A project exists on GitHub, and has its outgoing webhook configured to send to StackStorm
     * The project has two scripts designed to ensure the project is setup for  CI